andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## Not INGO

-*Q7.1*: This survey is only concerned with international NGOS, or NGOs that work in countries other than the ones they are based in.
+*Q7.1*: This survey is only concerned with international NGOs, or NGOs that work in countries other than the ones they are based in.
 Based on your responses, your organization only works in `home_country`, indicating that you are not an international NGO.
 If this is a mistake and your organization does work abroad, click here to restart the survey.
 Otherwise, click on the forward arrow below to end the survey.
 Thanks for your time!